 Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

-As a first time client, you will be required to fill out Health Intake forms (this is for YOUR safety as well as ours).
-You will need to arrive about 10 minutes early to fill out.
+As a first time client, you are required to fill out Health Intake forms (this is for YOUR safety as well as mine).
+You should arrive about 10 minutes early to fill out.
+Or print and fill out ahead of time.
 You can find the forms here.

 Your appointment has a set amount of time and most likely the therapist will have another client after your session.
 Please arrive early to each appointment, that way no one feels rushed.
 It's your time, you should be ready to relax.